 - chopped cilantro

-Place the chicken pieces in a medium bowl and sprinkle with 1 teaspoon salt, 1/2 teaspoon pepper, 1 teaspoon of chili powder and the turmeric.
+Place the chicken pieces in a medium bowl and sprinkle with 1 teaspoon salt, 1/2 teaspoon pepper, 1 teaspoon of chili powder and 1/2 teaspoon turmeric.
 Let rest 15 minutes.
-Add 2 tablespoons butter to a heated pot or large skillet that has a lid and cook the chicken until the pink is gone, transfer to a bowl and set aside.
+Heat a large skillet to medium high and add 2 tablespoons butter.
+When the butter has melted add the chicken and cook them stirring constantly (you don’t want the chicken to lose juices and begin stewing) until you can’t see any pink.
+Then transfer the pieces to a bowl and set aside.

 Serve over rice and sprinkle with the cilantro.

 This is fresh ginger at the farmers market.